Ausbxuse/Humanoid-Everyday/README.md

 ---

 ## Quickstart

-> **Important:** It is recommended to load our the entire dataset using the lerobot format [here](https://huggingface.co/datasets/USC-GVL/humanoid-everyday) (~1T).
+**Important!!!:** It is recommended to load our the entire dataset using the lerobot format [here](https://huggingface.co/datasets/USC-GVL/humanoid-everyday) (~1T).
 If you just want the states and actions from all the trajectories and don't care about the other modalities, you can use the lite datasets from [here](https://huggingface.co/datasets/USC-GVL/Humanoid-Everyday-H1) and [here](https://huggingface.co/datasets/USC-GVL/Humanoid-Everyday-G1).

+If you wish to convert to lerobot yourself, you can use the script provided at `scripts/he2lerobot.py`, and put your downloaded unzipped trajectories in `<dataset_name>/<task_category>/`, and run the script on `<dataset_name>`.

 ### Requirements